 Visit BIO's Women's History group for more biographies of the world's most fascinating women!

-As a young girl, Malala Yousafzai defied the Taliban in Pakistan and demanded that girls be allowed to receive an education.
-She was shot in the head by a Taliban gunman in 2012, but survived.
+Malala Yousafzai defied the Taliban in Pakistan and demanded that girls be allowed to receive an education.
+She was shot in the head by a Taliban gunman in 2012 but survived.
 In 2014, she became the youngest person to receive the Nobel Peace Prize.

 Diana, Princess of Wales, refused to wear Chanel's logo after her divorce from Prince Charles because the CC initials reminded her of Charles and Camilla, Australian designer Jayson Brundson told Harper’s Bazaar.
 "For photo optics, people would have honed in on that,” he said.